snehabedadhala/GDPTeam01/README.md

 Myself Saikumar Siddagoni!
 I pursued my bachelor's degree in Computer science.
 I started my career in BPO.
 I worked for clients Kohl's, macy's and Lyft.
 My roles are subject matter expert and team leader.
 I'm pursuing the Master's in applied computer science to enhance my skillset.

 We as a team worked together on Database schema and completed few ER diagrams related to Login, Register page

+Doing a research on apis to append and integrate maps with the web application.